yuliangguo/OmniFusion/README.md

 You can specify the patch fov, patch resolution, patch alignment(3, 4, 5, 6 rows).

 ## Evaluation
-You can run the evaluation code to reproduce the results reported in our paper.
 ```
 python test.py --fov 80 --patchsize (256, 256) --nrows 4
 ```
+The evaluation code is expected reproduce the experimental results reported in our paper.

 ![Screen Shot 2022-05-17 at 11 14 50 PM](https://user-images.githubusercontent.com/13290379/168969991-afd0d9c5-cd18-4dda-8eaa-5ff597a6cbc2.png)